cbaeucsd/CSE15L-Lab-Reports/index.md

 </pre>
 Type yes to continue.<br><br>

- After this command it will prompt you with a password which you will now enter.
-Don't worry if it looks like nothing is changing on the terminal, your password input is being properly received and the lack of response is a security feature.  <br>
+ <p>After this command it will prompt you with a password which you will now enter.
+Don't worry if it looks like nothing is changing on the terminal, your password input is being properly received and the lack of response is a security feature.</p>  <br>
  If you have inputed your login and password correctly, you should now see this in the terminal: <br>
  <img src="/docs/assets/images/successlogin.png" width="800">
 </details>